solokeys/solo1/docs/building.md

 `bundle.hex` is our complete firmware build.
 Note it is in this step that you can include a custom attestation certificate or lock the device from debugging/DFU.
-By default the "hacker" attestation certifcate and key is used.
+By default the "hacker" attestation certificate and key is used.
 Use the `--lock` flag to make this permanent.

 ```